jezraelhope/ecomm/README.md

 - Project Organization and decomposition of larger components into sizeable and specific chunks
 - Efficiently passing down data from parent to child, child to parent and to sibling components
 - Changing styles of elements from different components on click
-- increase CSS and media queries knowledge
+- increased CSS and media queries knowledge
 - As a lousy reader who would only glance through articles to pick up little details, I've also learned how to thoroughly read documentations of public libraries and APIs.